Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Abstract

 \section{Abstract}

 Sharding is a promising blockchain scaling solution.
 But it currently suffers from high latency and low throughput when it comes to cross-shard transactions, i.e., transactions that require coordination from multiple shards.
 The root cause of these limitations arise from the use of the classic two-phase commit protocol, which involves locking assets for extended periods of time.
 This paper presents \prot, a new paradigm for blockchain sharding that achieves lower latency and higher throughput for cross-shard transactions. \prot\ has a single \rs\ shard running consensus, and multiple \ws\ shards maintaining disjoint states and processing a subset of transactions in the system. \prot\ obviates the need for consensus within each \ws\ shard, and as a result, tolerates more failures within a shard and lowers communication overhead.
 We prove the correctness and security of \prot.
-We also propose a more realistic framework for evaluating sharded blockchains by creating a benchmark based on real Ethereum transactions.
-An evaluation of our prototype implementation of \prot\ and the baseline \tpc, atop 50+ AWS EC2 instances, using our evaluation framework demonstrates the latency and throughput improvements for cross-shard transactions.
+An evaluation of our prototype implementation atop 50+ AWS EC2 instances demonstrates the latency and throughput improvements for cross-shard transactions of \prot\ over the baseline \tpc.
+As part of our evaluation effort and an independent contribution, we also propose a more realistic framework for evaluating sharded blockchains by creating a benchmark based on real Ethereum transactions.